A STRATEGIC APPROACH IN PRODUCT DESIGN

 R&D World: Engineering Topics & Technology - Control Environment - Scientific Computing - R&D 100 Winners.

 Quality - Service - Commitment.
-Due to Non-Disclosure ggreement of DOD, DOE, ITAR, and customer's related products, you won't see much of my works here.
-If you are interest to see what I can do to assist or if you need assistance in design, drafting and documentation, feel free to call 408-759-0591 or email Tony.
-I can provide you with technical support when you need it, a cost saving and a strategic approached to your need to help you produce with a well planned process.
+If you are interest to see what I can do to assist or if you need assistance in design, drafting and documentation, feel free to call 408-759-0591 or email firstname.lastname@example.org.
+If I can be of assistance in design for manufacturing, design for assembly, drafting for manufacturing, drafting for assembly, and documentation.
+Please do not hesitate to email: email@example.com.
+I can provide excellent technical support when you need it, a quick solution and a strategic approached to your need to help you produce with a well planned process.